ArcelorMittalBelgium/AI-image-recognition/_chapter/transferlearning.md

     - Undersampling,  removing some of the majority classes or randomly selecting some of them,
     - Hybrid approach.

-Furthermore, it is important to use alternative metrics (i.e.,recall, precision, confusion-matrices) instead of the accuracy to validate and optimize the model.
+Furthermore, it is important to use alternative metrics (i.e. recall, precision, confusion-matrices) instead of the accuracy to validate and optimize the model.